briansunter/graph/site/src/content/logseq/how-to-use-gpt3-to-learn-kubernetes.md

 5. A VR system that can be used to create virtual reality environments for group fitness classes, allowing people to take part in classes from anywhere in the world.

-There's a lot more you can do, but that's enough to k for .
+There's a lot more you can do, but that's enough to know for now.
 [See here for more information from the OpenAI docs](https://beta.openai.com/docs/guides/completion)

 ## Learning Kubernetes